 Grow your own Home-sprouting is very easy, cheap and a brilliant way to get vital nutrients into your diet.
 Growing your own also means that you get organic food on the cheap.
 Just make sure the produce you buy isn’t past its sell-by date so the little darlings germinate and grow!

-• Time for sprouts varies according to the size of the seed/pulse, but is usually just a few days.
+- Time for sprouts varies according to the size of the seed/pulse, but is usually just a few days.
 Grow in small batches that you can use quickly while fresh.
 One teaspoon of seeds makes astonishing quantities!
-With pulses, try a tablespoon of mung beans, chick peas or mixed batch first to get an idea of quantities.
+With pulses, try a tablespoon of mung beans, chick peas or a mixed variety to get an idea of quantities.

 What to grow?

-• Mixed packs of pulses or seeds are a great way of getting variety; particularly if you are sprouting for one or two people.
+- Mixed packs of pulses or seeds are available especially for sprouting.
+These add variety; particularly if you are sprouting for one or two people.

 AVOID AT ALL COSTS Kidney beans - poisonous if not boiled for at least 15 minutes.
 In fact, most large beans are a bit indigestible when sprouted - the exception being chickpeas.
 Stick to small beans or whole lentils!